langhamerm/Facebook-News-Feed-Project/README.md

 * Use paragraph elements
 * Use article tags
 * Style hover effects
+* Utilize the text shadow property
+* Utilize CSS Animations and/or Transitions
 * Utliize borders, padding, and margin
 * Utilize grid or flexbox
 * Utilize at least 2 media queries